 If your child has a statement of Special Educational Needs, and or a disability or temporary medical condition and is unable to walk to school, you may qualify for free school travel from the Council.
 Special Needs Transport is arranged through The School Travel Service.

-Further information on home to school travel or advice for applying for a free travel can be found in the Home to School Travel Policy.
+Further information on home to school travel or advice for applying for free travel can be found in the Home to School Travel Policy.